Thomas Southwell, 1st Viscount Southwell

-Thomas George Southwell, 1st Viscount Southwell (4 May 1721 – 29 August 1780), styled The Honourable from birth until 1766, was an Irish politician and freemason.
+Thomas George Southwell, 1st Viscount Southwell (4 May 1721 – 29 August 1780) was a British Army officer and politician who served as the governor of Limerick from 1762 to 1780.

 Background

 He was the oldest son of Thomas Southwell, 2nd Baron Southwell and his wife Mary Coke, eldest daughter of Thomas Coke.
 Southwell was educated at Lincoln's Inn and went then to Christ Church, Oxford.
 He was commissioned an ensign in the 2nd Regiment of Foot Guards on 1 May 1738, retiring from the Army in November 1741.
 Between 1753 and 1757, Southwell was Grandmaster of the Grand Lodge of Ireland.

 Career

 In 1747, Southwell entered the Irish House of Commons for Enniscorthy, sitting for it until 1761.
-Subsequently, he was returned for Limerick County, the same constituency his father and his uncle Henry Southwell had represented before, until 1766, when he succeeded his father as baron.
+Subsequently, he was returned for County Limerick, the same constituency his father and his uncle Henry Southwell had represented before, until 1766, when he succeeded his father as baron.
 Three years later, Southwell delivered his maiden speech in the Irish House of Lords.
 He was appointed Constable of Limerick Castle in 1750 and Governor of County Limerick in 1762, posts he held until his death in 1780.
 He was made High Sheriff of County Limerick for 1759.
 In 1776, Southwell was elevated to the title Viscount Southwell, of Castle Mattress, in the County of Limerick.